-□ Is the management system training adequately integrated within the staff training programme?
+☐ Is the management system training adequately integrated within the staff training programme?

-• A basic training for all employees should be based on the organisation's management system documentation.
+- A basic training for all employees should be based on the organisation's management system documentation. - Based on the organisation's management system, the basic training consists of:

-Training Subject Level of Training Standard of Performance Instructor The Organisation's Scope of Activity overview classroom Knows the organisation, its facility and infrastructure Names the scope of activity ACM Organisation's Strategic Planning and Safety Policy in-depth classroom Understands the Safety Policy including Objectives and is able to actively apply the elements thereof; Names the organisation's vision, mission, values and strategy ACM Organisation's Documentation including System of Amendment and Revision in-depth classroom Names the organisation's documentation including manual system and knows the relevant documents, manuals and/or parts as required by his function NPFO Organisational Structure, Duties, Responsibilities and Accountabilities in-depth classroom Is able to find the defined organisational structures, management personnel including contacts, understands the role and function of the management personnel; Understands and knows the duties and responsibility as NPFO defined for his function and is proficient to perform the respective duty Safety Management overview classroom Understands and is able to explain the basic principles of the safety management Understands and knows the own role within the safety management SM Compliance Management overview classroom Understands and is able to explain the basic principles of the compliance management Understands and knows the own role within the compliance management СММ
+Training Subject Level of Training Standard of Performance Instructor The Organisation's Scope of Activity overview classroom Knows the organisation, its facility and infrastructure Names the scope of activity ACM Organisation's Strategic Planning and Safety Policy in-depth classroom Understands the Safety Policy including Objectives and is able to actively apply the elements thereof; Names the organisation's vision, mission, values and strategy ACM Organisation's Documentation including System of Amendment and Revision in-depth classroom Names the organisation's documentation including manual system and knows the relevant documents, manuals and/or parts as required by his function NPFO Organisational Structure, Duties, Responsibilities and Accountabilities in-depth classroom Is able to find the defined organisational structures, management personnel including contacts, understands the role and function of the management personnel; Understands and knows the duties and responsibility as defined for his function and is proficient to perform the respective duty NPFO Safety Management overview classroom Understands and is able to explain the basic principles of the safety management Understands and knows the own role within the safety management SM Compliance Management overview classroom Understands and is able to explain the basic principles of the compliance management Understands and knows the own role within the compliance management СММ